Politics of Bihar: From 1937 to 1977

-Post Independence : 1950–1975
+Post Independence: From 1950 to 1975

 The first Bihar governments in 1946 were led by Shri Krishna Sinha and Anugrah Narayan Sinha.
 After the independence of India, power was shared by these Gandhian nationalists: Krishna Sinha became the first Chief Minister and Anugrah Narayan Sinha served as the first Deputy Chief Minister cum Finance Minister.
 The death of the central railway minister Lalit Narayan Mishra in a hand grenade attack in late 1960s brought an end to indigenous, work-oriented mass leaders.
 The Indian National Congress (INC) controlled the state for next two decades; at this time, prominent leader Satyendra Narayan Singh left the INC following ideological differences and joined the Janata Party.

 Bihar movement and aftermath: 1975–1990

-After independence also, when India was falling into an autocratic rule during the Indira Gandhi regime, the main thrust to the movement to hold elections came from Bihar under the leadership of Jayaprakash Narayan.
+After independence, when India was falling into an autocratic rule during the Indira Gandhi regime, the main thrust to the movement to hold elections came from Bihar under the leadership of Jayaprakash Narayan.

 In 1974, Narayan led the student's movement in Bihar, which gradually developed into the popular Bihar Movement, during which JP called for a peaceful "Total Revolution".
 He and V. M. Tarkunde founded the Citizens for Democracy in 1974 and the People's Union for Civil Liberties in 1976 to uphold and defend civil liberties.
 On 23 January 1977, Indira Gandhi called fresh elections for the following March and released all political prisoners.
 The Indian Emergency imposed by Indira Gandhi officially ended on 23 March 1977.

 In the election, the INC was defeated by the Janata Party, a coalition of several small parties created in 1977.
 The alliance was headed by Morarji Desai, who became the first non-INC Prime Minister of India.
 The Janata Party won all the fifty-four Lok Sabha seats in Bihar, taking power in the state assembly.
 Karpoori Thakur became the Chief Minister after winning a contest from the then-Janata Party President Satyendra Narayan Sinha.

 The Communist Party in Bihar was founded in 1939.
 From the 1960s to the 1980s, the Communist movement in the state was led by veteran communist leaders Jagannath Sarkar, Sunil Mukherjee, Rahul Sankrityayan, Pandit Karyanand Sharma, Indradeep Sinha, and Chandrashekhar Singh.
 Under the leadership of Sarkar, the Communist party fought the "total revolution" led by Jayprakash Narayan as the movement was anti-democratic and challenged the fabric of Indian democracy.